Disease Management Sample Clauses

 Disease Management.
 The Contractor shall offer, at minimum, asthma, depression, pregnancy, ADHD, autism/pervasive developmental disorder, COPD, coronary artery disease, chronic kidney disease, congestive heart failure, HIV, Hepatitis C and diabetes disease management programs for eligible Hoosier Healthwise members.
 Members with excessive utilization or under-utilization for conditions other than those listed shall also be eligible for the disease management services described in this section.
 Members with these conditions should be identified through the health needs screening tool described in Section 4.2.3 and by identification of conditions based on claims.
 The Contractor shall make a spectrum of disease management tools available to the population, including population-based interventions, care management and complex case management, as described below.
 All care and case management programs should identify psychosocial issues of the members that may contribute to poor health outcomes and provide appropriate support services for addressing such issues.
 The Contractor shall submit quarterly reports to OMPP regarding the selection criteria, strategies, outcomes and efficacy of these and any other disease management programs offered by the Contractor.
 The quarterly reports shall include participation rates and utilization and cost statistics of both total members enrolled in the disease management programs.
 All disease management programs must encourage compliance with national care guidelines (e.g., American Diabetic Association) and incentivize healthy member behaviors.
 All members shall be sent population-based disease management materials (e.g., educational fliers, screening reminders, etc.).
 OMPP believes that the Contractor’s disease management programs will serve as a critical area for pursuing continuous innovation in improving member health status, and disease management programs may be subject to onsite visits or external quality reviews.
 OMPP reserves the right to require the Contractor to have disease management programs for additional conditions in the future.
 OMPP will provide three (3) months advance notice to the Contractor if OMPP decides to add new diseases to the disease management program requirements.
 The Contractor is encouraged to offer additional disease management programs beyond those required in the Scope of Work.
 If the Contractor provides additional disease management programs, the Contractor shall also provide annual updates to OMPP documenting ...

 Disease Management.
 Disease management is a set medically necessary interventions designed to improve and maintain the health of Medicaid Managed Care Members.
 Disease management includes the coordination, monitoring, and education of Members to maximize appropriate self-management.
-The CONTRACTOR shall:
+The CONTRACTOR shall: 4.2.8.1.
+Comply with physical and Behavioral Health disease management and Care Management/Coordination provisions set forth in Section 4 and Section 5 of this contract and other relevant Department manuals and guides.

 Disease Management.
 If you have a chronic condition such as asthma, coronary heart disease, diabetes, congestive heart failure, and/or chronic obstructive pulmonary disease, we’re here to help.
 Our tools and information can help you manage your condition and improve your health.
 You may also be eligible to receive help through our care coordination program.
 This voluntary program is available at no additional cost you.
 To learn more about disease management, please call (000) 000-0000 or 0-000-000-0000.
-About This Agreement This is a legal agreement between you and Blue Cross & Blue Shield of Rhode Island (BCBSRI).
+This is a legal agreement between you and Blue Cross & Blue Shield of Rhode Island (BCBSRI).
 Your ID card will identify you as a member when you receive the healthcare services covered under this agreement.
 By presenting your ID card to receive covered healthcare services, you are agreeing to abide by the rules and obligations of this agreement.
 Your eligibility for benefits is determined under the provisions of this agreement.
 This agreement is issued based on your application and payment of premium.
 Your right to appeal and take action is described in Appeals in Section 5.
 You hereby expressly acknowledge your understanding that this contract is solely between you and BCBSRI.
 BCBSRI is an independent corporation operating under a license from the Blue Cross and Blue Shield Association (“the Association"), an association of independent Blue Cross and Blue Shield plan, permitting us to use the Blue Cross and Blue Shield Service Marks.
 We are not contracting as the agent of the Association.
 You further acknowledge and agree that you have not entered into this contract based upon representations by anyone other than us and that no person, entity or organization other than us shall be held accountable or liable to you for any of our obligations to you under this contract.
 This paragraph shall not create any additional obligations on our part other than those obligations created under other provisions of this agreement.
 This agreement describes the benefits, exclusions, conditions and limitations provided under your plan.
 It shall be construed under and shall be governed by the applicable laws and regulations of the State of Rhode Island and federal law as amended from time to time.
 It replaces any agreement previously issued to you.
 If this agreement changes, an amendment or new agreement will be provided.

 Disease Management the Contractor’s disease or condition specific packages of ongoing services and assistance for specific disease and/or conditions.
 Services include specific interventions and education/outreach targeted to Enrollees with, or at risk for, these conditions.
 Division of Insurance (DOI) – The Massachusetts Division of Insurance.
 DMH – the Massachusetts Department of Mental Health.